the-arkhive/webdesign-for-artists/Lessons/lesson-3.md

 You now have basically all the tools to get a rudimentary website off the ground.
 Try to build up a portfolio page and a home page (README.md) and make a link between them.
 Store these in the docs folder.
 HINT: your Markdown links can be what is called relative, meaning it uses the page linked from as the starting point so all you need to write is the ending of the url (i.e. `[Portfolio](/portfolio)`).

 This is what I used as a website for a few months while I learned more about this whole process and did other work, but I had a link I could give out at the very least.
-Maybe not the most professional looking link, but then again it's not the most professional looking website yet to be perfectly honest, but it works and hopefully you wont need to use it for months because of this tutorial.
+Maybe not the most professional looking link, but then again it's not the most professional looking website yet to be perfectly honest, but it works and hopefully you wont be stuck with it for months for months because of this tutorial.

 <br>